 Day 1: Dublin Sightseeing

-Begin your knitting tour of Ireland with a transfer to your hotel (for arrivals prior to 11am).
-At 1pm enjoy a panoramic guided tour of Dublin and visit the Constant Knitter where you will meet a local craftsperson for a demonstration and informal chat about their craft topic.
+Begin your knitting tour of Ireland with a transfer to your hotel (for arrivals prior to 10.30am).
+Your first visit of the day is to Trinity College Library and the Book of Kells.
+The university campus is a masterpiece of architecture and is recognised as one of the world's outstanding centres of learning - the alma mater of Swift, Wilde and Beckett.
+Next, visit the Constant Knitter where you will meet a local craftsperson for a demonstration and informal chat about their craft topic.
 The remainder of the evening will be free for you to explore the city at your leisure before meeting back at the hotel for your welcome dinner.
-Overnight in Dublin, Dinner, Bed & Breakfast included.
+Overnight Camden Court Hotel, Dublin, Dinner Bed & Breakfast Basis

 Day 2: This is Knit Workshop & Guinness Storehouse

-This morning meet Lisa from ‘This is Knit’ for a workshop which includes an informative talk on the developments in the Irish Hand Knitting scene over the past ten years as well as a two hour ‘Moebius Knitting’ workshop following the ‘Glenties Cowl’ pattern, designed by Lisa Sisk.
+This morning meet Lisa from ‘This is Knit’ for a workshop which includes an informative talk on the developments in the Irish hand knitting scene over the past ten years as well as a two hour ‘Moebius Knitting’ workshop following the ‘Glenties Cowl’ pattern, designed by Lisa Sisk.
 For this class you will be using Soft Donegal yarn from the mills of Studio Donegal in Kilcar.
-After your workshop we continue with our panoramic tour of Dublin and will stop at Dublin’s Guinness Storehouse for a guided tour.
+After your workshop we will travel to Dublin's Guinness Storehouse for a guided tour.
 Located in the heart of the iconic St. James's Gate Brewery in Dublin, this production site has been home to the Guinness Brewery since 1759, when Arthur Guinness signed a 9000 year lease!
 This evening dinner is not included so that you can sample one of Dublin’s many restaurants and bars at your leisure.
-Overnight in Dublin, Bed & Breakfast included.
+Overnight Camden Court Hotel, Dublin, Bed & Breakfast Basis

 Day 3: Travel to Aran Islands & Tullamore D.E.W.